 As imperishable bodies, they will no longer suffer from sickness and death, nor will they ever be subject to heat and cold or hunger and thirst.
 Our new bodies will be honorable in that they will not be shamed or shameful because of sin.
 When Adam and Eve sinned, the first thing they felt was shame because of their nakedness (Genesis 3:6–7).
 Although the Bible doesn’t portray glorified bodies as being naked, but rather clothed in white garments (Revelation 3:4–5, 18), they will be pure and undefiled by sin.
 Our earthly bodies are “weak” in many ways.
 Not only are we subject to the natural laws of gravity and time/space, we are weakened by sin and its temptations.
 Our glorified bodies will be empowered by the Spirit that owns us, and weakness will be no more.

-Just as our earthly bodies are perfectly suited to life on earth, our resurrected bodies will be the same for life in heaven.
-We will have form and solidity to the touch, yet with no hindrance to travel (John 20:19, 26; Luke 24:39).
-We will be able to enjoy food, but will not be driven to it by necessity for nourishment nor fleshly desire (Luke 24:40–43).
+Just as our earthly bodies are perfectly suited to life on earth, our resurrected bodies will be suited for life in eternity.
+We will have form and solidity to the touch (Luke 24:39–40).
+We will likely be able to enjoy food, but will not be driven to it by necessity or fleshly desire (Luke 24:41–43).
 And like Moses and Elijah, we will be able to bathe in the glory of our Maker in the fellowship of His dear Son (Matthew 17:2–3; Philippians 3:10).
-The bodies we inherit will be more like what God had originally made us to be, rather than what we now abide in through the infirmity and weakness of our sinful flesh.
-We will be glorified with Christ, and that glory will extend to the bodies we will inhabit.
+The bodies we inherit will be more like what God originally intended, rather than what we now abide in.
+Gone will be the infirmity and weakness of our sinful flesh; rather, we will be glorified with Christ, and that glory will extend to the bodies we will inhabit.